bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

 * ``python setup.py develop --install-js``

 .. note::
-    You need to rebuild BokehJS each time the BokehJS source code changes.
+    You need to **rebuild BokehJS each time the BokehJS source code changes**.
     This can become necessary because you made changes yourself or because you pulled updated code from GitHub.

-    Occasionally, the list of JavaScript dependencies also changes.
+    Occasionally, the **list of JavaScript dependencies also changes**.
 If this happens, you will need to re-run the instructions in the :ref:`devguide_setup_installing_node_packages` section above before
     rebuilding BokehJS.

-    In case you update from a development environment based on Bokeh 2.3 or older, you most likely also need to delete the ``bokehjs/build`` folder in your local environment before building and installing a fresh BokehJS.
+    In case you **update from a development environment based on Bokeh 2.3 or older**, you most likely also need to delete the ``bokehjs/build`` folder in your local environment before building and installing a fresh BokehJS.

 .. _devguide_setup_sample_data: